UC Master Gardeners of Sacramento County

 Cane Berries

 For details on recommended varieties, growing, trellising, pruning and much more, refer to Growing Cane Berries in the Sacramento Region.
-(PDF)
+(PDF - EHN 86)

 Select a location with at least 6 hours of sun.
 Plants are available with or without thorns in many varieties.

-Cane berries (Blackberries, Boysenberries and Red and Black Raspberries) aren’t as fussy about soil pH as blueberries, but for optimum growth and fruit, they prefer a pH of 6 to 7—normal in Sacramento is about 7.
+Cane berries (blackberries, boysenberries and raspberries) aren’t as fussy about soil pH as blueberries, but for optimum growth and fruit, they prefer a soil pH of 5.5 to 6.5—normal in the Sacramento region is about 7.

-There are three types of Raspberry plants (check labels): summer bearing, black and everbearing (also called fall bearing).
+There are three types of raspberry plants (check labels): summer-bearing, black and everbearing (also called fall-bearing).
 Raspberries can be invasive.
 Grow them in a raised bed or be prepared to control their growth.
+We grow 'Heritage' and 'Fall Gold' (both everbearing varieties) at the Fair Oaks Horticulture Center.

 Summer bearing and black raspberries produce new canes from the ground at the same time they bear fruit on last year’s canes.
 Harvest is May through June.

 Everbearing (also called fall-bearing) varieties grow new canes in spring that produce fruit in the same season.
-The preferred pruning method results in harvest in late summer into fall.
+These canes can be pruned to produce a second crop in the next year.
 See more on this below under winter pruning.

-Raspberries need some afternoon shade during fruit production in summer in the Sacramento region.
-This is especially the case for fall-bearing raspberries to prevent fruit from burning.
+To prevent fruit from burning, all caneberries need some shade during fruit production in summer in the Sacramento region.

 Monthly Checklists